 Minecraft and Terraria fans shifts between this and Vitriolic Best Buds.
 Minecraft fans have accused Terraria of being a ripoff of Minecraft, but in 2D, while Terraria fans have accused Minecraft of copying from Terraria after its release with Minecraft's subsequent addition of bosses and character development.
 Luckily, this war between MC and TA ended long ago with the mojang crew recommending people to also play Terraria, allowing the fandom to shift its rage towards Fortresscraft and similar games instead.
 It also didn't help the rivalry that, aside from a block based world, the two didn't really have anything that wasn't inherent in the blocks system in common, with Minecraft being a 3D building sim, but Terraria being a callback to old platformers and metroidvanias.

-Roblox. people on Roblox forums get banned easily when they say that MC is better, or sometimes even when they just say the word Minecraft.
+Roblox.
+People on Roblox forums get banned easily when they say that MC is better, or sometimes even when they just say the word Minecraft.
 They briefly teamed up to take down SOPA, however.

 Diablo III vs. Torchlight II, the long-awaited sequel to a classic franchise and the sequel to the Spiritual Successor to that same franchise created in the interim, both released in the same year.
 While many fans on either side will recognize the merits of the other, they're just different enough that it's hard for anyone to enjoy both.

-Initial D Arcade Stage vs. Wangan Midnight Maximum Tune.
-Both are arcade racers based on manga franchises that cover the topic of illegal street racing, so it's easy to see where that one's coming from.
+Initial D Arcade Stage vs. Wangan Midnight Both are arcade racers based on manga franchises that cover the topic of illegal street racing, so it's easy to see where that one's coming from.

-And, in The Nineties, Ridge Racer vs. Daytona USA.
+And, in The '90s, Ridge Racer vs. Daytona USA.
 The series's fans used to not get along at all, but the appearance of Daytona's Hornet in the PS Vita release of Ridge Racer seems to have toned down the feud.

 Some people despise linearity in games, and only play Wide Open Sandboxes, while looking down on anyone playing anything even remotely linear as a child who needs their hand held the whole time so that he doesn't get lost.
 And the other side argues Sandbox games give the player too much freedom to the point of being confusing, while also making it more difficult to tell a coherent story.
 Overlaps with Americans Hate Tingle and Germans Love David Hasselhoff, as Japan tends to preffer linearity while Westerners preffer openness.